The Lonely, the Lonesome & the Gone: Background

 "Take the Devil Out of Me" is a cover version of a George Jones song.
 "Long Black Veil" is a cover version of a Lefty Frizzell's song which was also notably recorded by Johnny Cash.

 Commercial performance

 The album debuted at No. 37 on the Billboard Top Country Albums chart, selling 3,200 copies in the first week.
 It had sold 10,100 copies in the US up to March 2018.

 Track listing

 Personnel

+Credits adapted from album liner notes.